paralevel/safari-always-right-tab/README.md

 <br /><br />
   </li><li>When the red “Recording…” widget appears, press Command + T (recommended)
 <br /><br />
-  </li><li>Click “New Command” and then in the popup menu, select “Scripting” and then “New Shellscript” (cannot use AppleScript directly since Keyboard Cowboy's AppleScript implementation isn't working properly)
+  </li><li>Click “New Command” and then in the popup menu, select “Scripting” and then “New Shellscript” (have to use shell script since the current version of Keyboard Cowboy fails to ask for Automation permission when using AppleScript)
 <br /><br />
   </li><li>Click the “Script goes here” field and paste the following